|Mississauga climate change. Just playing around with rain ...

 skips over the science of hydrology and the practice of hydraulic engineering.

 To check the analysis issues noted above, real flood plain hydraulic model results with real flood depths for multiple return period events below the 100 year event were reviewed.
 Data are for a GTA municipality, screened for residential properties.
-Real data shows diminishing counts for properties flooded for smaller return period events, reflecting hydrology in watersheds and hydraulics in river systems.
+These data are derived from engineered floodlines that properly consider urban hydrology and floodplain hydraulics.
+Real data shows diminishing counts for properties flooded for smaller return period events, accurately reflecting common hydrology trends in watersheds and hydraulics in river systems.
 The real depth of flooding decreases to zero for small return period events.
 Using property count and depth as an indicator of flood damages, using rain frequency to estimate flood depths over estimates the absolute flood risk by 55%.
 Given non-linearity in flood damage curves, absolute flood damages would be overestimated by even more (> 55%).
+The Green Team Analytics report does not consider fundamental hydrology and hydraulics to estimate flood damages, and as a result incorrectly overestimates small storm damages.

 using rain intensity and no hydrology, or hydraulics, overestimates flood damages compared to using real data.